leonardcser/heigvd-notes/s3/dai/formulaire/dai_formulaire.md

 #### HTTP

 Hyper Text Transfer Protocol used to transfer data over the web based on TCP.
-It is a client-server protocol based on the request-response pattern: a client (called user agent in the HTTP specification) sends a request to a server, the server processes the request and sends a response to the client.
+It is a client-server protocol based on the request-response pattern (_stateless protocol_): a client (called user agent in the HTTP specification) sends a request to a server, the server processes the request and sends a response to the client.

 ```{=latex}
 \begin{tabularx}{\linewidth}{|X|X|X|}